johnhenry/fileable/static/docs/main.md

 #### Remote Files

 Files that begin with 'http://', 'https://', or 'ftp://' can be used as input or template files with a few creavats.

+For remote files, DO NOT import of fileable components (File, Folder, Clear), but you'll still have to import compents used for react.
+In the future, you'll likey import components from another library, but for now, please bear with us.

 ```javascript
 import React, {Fragment} from 'react';